-8.9.1 Shading
+7.9.1 Shading

-Shading of estuarine habitats can result in decreased light levels and reduced benthic and water-column primary production, both of which may adversely affect invertebrates and fishes that use these areas, particularly with respect to use as refuge and foraging habitat (Able et al. 1998, and Struck et al. 2004).
+Shading of estuarine habitats can result in decreased light levels and reduced benthic and watercolumn primary production, both of which may adversely affect invertebrates and fishes that use these areas, particularly with respect to use as refuge and foraging habitat (Able et al. 1998, and Struck et al. 2004).
 The amount of area shaded by overwater structures will be affected by the height and width of the structure, construction materials and orientation of the structure relative to the arc of the sun (Burdick and Short 1995, Fresh et al. 1995 and 2000, Olson et al. 1996, 1997 in Nightingale and Simenstad 2001) as well as piling density.
 Shading due to bridges has been found to affect plant communities such as tidal marshes and SAV, as well as benthic invertebrate communities within tidal marshes (Struck et al. 2004, and Broome et al., 2005 in CZR 2009).
-However, adverse effects on marsh vegetation and benthic macroinvertebrates have been found to be minimal when the bridge height-to-width ratio is greater than 0.7 (Struck et al, 2004, Broome et al. 2005 in CZR 2009).
+However, adverse effects on marsh vegetation and benthic macroinvertebrates have been found to be minimal when the bridge height-to-width ratio is greater than 0.7 (Struck et al. 2004, Broome et al. 2005 in CZR 2009).
 Significantly fewer oligochaete worms, which are common in the Hudson River, were found under bridges with a height-to-width ratio less than 0.7 when compared to marshes not affected by shading (Struck et al. 2004).
 Struck et al. (2004) found that bridges with height-to-width ratios greater than 1.5 had the lowest light attenuation beneath the bridge.

 Because the elevations of the existing Tappan Zee Bridge and the new bridge are not consistent over the length of the structure, the height-to-width ratio of the bridge varies along its length.
-The two spans of the new bridge would be separated by a gap up to 70 feet.
+The two spans of the new bridge would be separated by a gap up to 96 feet.
 While there are no vegetated wetlands or SAV that could be affected by the construction of the new bridge, the height-to-width ratios presented below provide an indication of the potential for the existing and new bridges to result in shading impacts.
 The height-to-width ratio for the portion of the existing bridge within the causeway is low, ranging from 0.25 to 0.34).
-The ratio for these same stations for the new bridge, Short and Long Span Options, are generally much higher, ranging from 0.21 near the shoreline to 1.07, with the ratios for the Long Span Option being slightly less because the height for this approach option is lower.
-The portion of the western approach just prior to the main span (has a ratio that ranges from 0.60 to 1.11 for the existing bridge.
-Again, the ratios of these stations for the new bridge are much greater, ranging from

-1.07 to 1.47.
-The ratio for the main span of the existing bridge is 1.57 and for the replacement bridge 1.39 to 1.67, while the ratios for the eastern approach are fairly similar for the existing and new bridge, ranging from 0.89 to 1.43 with the Long Span Option for the new bridge having the lower ratios.
+The ratio for these same stations for the new bridge are generally much higher, ranging from 0.21 near the shoreline to 1.07.
+The portion of the western approach just prior to the main span has a ratio that ranges from 0.60 to 1.11 for the existing bridge.
+Again, the ratios of these stations for the new bridge are much greater, ranging from 1.07 to 1.47.
+The ratio for the main span of the existing bridge is 1.57 and for the replacement bridge 1.39 to 1.67, while the ratios for the eastern approach are fairly similar for the existing and new bridge, ranging from 0.89 to 1.43.